SukramJ/custom_homematic/README.md

 If you are using Homegear with paired [Intertechno](https://intertechno.at/) devices, uni-directional communication is possible as well.

 **Please take the time to read the entire documentation before asking for help.
 It will answer the most common questions that come up while working with this integration.**

+## Installation

+Recommended: HACS
+- In Home Assistant, go to HACS > Integrations > Explore & Download Repositories.
+- Search for "Homematic(IP) Local" and install it.
+- Restart Home Assistant when prompted.
+- If you do not see it, add this repository as a custom repository in HACS (Category: Integration): https://github.com/SukramJ/custom_homematic, then install.

+Manual installation
+- Copy the directory custom_components/homematicip_local from this repository to your Home Assistant config/custom_components directory.
+- Restart Home Assistant.

+After installation, proceed with configuration below via the Add Integration flow.

 ## Device support